assist-iot/assist-iot-documentation/docs/source/horizontal_planes/device/edge_node.rst

 *********************
 Configuration options
 *********************
-The version control and release will be determined once the device is formally released.
+Will be determined after the release of the enabler.

 ***************
 Developer guide
 ***************
-The version control and release will be determined once the device is formally released.
+Will be determined after the release of the enabler.

 ***************************
 Version control and release
 ***************************
-The version control and release will be determined once the device is formally released.
+Will be determined after the release of the enabler.

 *******
 License
 *******
-The version control and release will be determined once the device is formally released.
+Will be determined after the release of the enabler.

 ********************
 Notice(dependencies)
 ********************
-The version control and release will be determined once the device is formally released.
+Will be determined after the release of the enabler.